Current Lab Group

 Pedro Sepulveda (’14).
 Biochemistry thesis: Purification and characterization of novel constructs of the microtubule associated protein tau

-Current position: JD student at City University of New York
+JD from City University of New York

 Dr. Sarah Cheng (’13).
 Biochemistry thesis: Examining the structural and mechanical effects of microtubules doubly-stabilized with guanylyl 5′-a,b-methylene diphosphonate (GMPCPP) and paclitaxel